cs3org/reva/pkg/reconciliation/README.md

 `reconciliation.orphans` marks the shares and public links whose resource or recipient no longer exists.

+`reconciliation.shallow` writes the ACL entry each non-orphan share implies onto its path when the storage has none or has the wrong permissions.
+It visits only shared paths, and only ever adds or corrects an entry, never removes one.

+Which entries have to exist is decided by `sharehierarchy.CheckGrantConsistency`, the same check that runs when a share is created: an entry is only written where it escalates beyond every share above it, per recipient and per space.
+A share that grants exactly what an ancestor grants is inherited and counted `covered`.
+One that grants anything else is a share the check would not have created, and writing its entry would take away access the ancestor grants, so it is counted `conflicting` and logged as `reconciliation.shallow.skip` with `reason=shadowed-by-ancestor` and the ancestor's id, path and role.

 ## Logs

 Each job writes its own log (well, in fact, more like a journal), separate from revad's.